KyllianGenot/KyllianGenot/README.md

 - 📈 **Trading Innovations**: Strategies and risk management for Gold and NASDAQ with TradingView.

 ## 🌍 Let's Collaborate
-I'm always eager to collaborate on challenging projects in Fintech, Blockchain, AI or Gaming.
+I'm always eager to collaborate on challenging projects in Fintech, Blockchain, AI or Design.
 Feel free to explore my repositories and connect with me!

 - 📧 Email: **[kygenot@gmail.com]**
 - 💼 LinkedIn: **[[Kyllian Genot](https://www.linkedin.com/in/kyllian-genot/)]**